0xSR42/notes/notes-on-economics.markdown

 Enterprises can also be seen as empires, and therefore are subject to internal and external conflict.
-One way to grow a startup rapidly, would be to wage an economic war on your competitiors.
+One way to grow a startup rapidly, would be to wage an economic war on your competitiors, and disrupt their operations.
 But one has to be careful, for corporate conflict can escalate into geopolitical conflict, in case of multinational corporations.

 A startup's or a company's valuation and other financials are decided by market factors such as market size, investor interest, and customers' willingness to